ptabasso2/springblog/README.md

 ```

 The main components of this project can be described as follows:
 + Two distinct microservices (`springfront` and `springback`) communicating with each other through Rest.
-The backend service in turn do a bit of processing and issues two external http calls  </br>
+The backend service in turn does a bit of processing and issues two external http calls  </br>
-+ The various docker files needed to build the images and the docker-compose configuration to spin up the four containers (`dd-agent`, `springfront`, `springback`).
++ The various docker files needed to build the images and the `docker-compose` configuration file to spin up the three containers (`dd-agent`, `springfront`, `springback`).

 ### Building the docker images and run the application through docker (Optional).

+This step is not mandatory.
+If you wish to have these services running locally you may skip this section and jump to the next [one](#local).

 **Building the images**

-This step is not mandatory.
-If you wish to have these services running locally you may skip this section and jump to the next one.

 For the sake of effectiveness, you will find the required images preloaded into the following registry https://hub.docker.com/repositories/pejese </br>
-But if you ever need to change/adapt the Dockerfiles and rebuild the images you may consider the following steps:
+But if you ever need to change/adapt the Dockerfiles and rebuild and push the images yourself, you may consider the following steps:

 First change the `image` key in the `docker-compose.yml` file to specify your repository/registry details.
 And then run the build command as follows